dhabesaurabh/Weather-Report/README.md

 # Weather-Report
-A small console application to find weather of the city.
+A small console application to demonstrate the use of API in Python script to find weather of a city.